Weather Advisory Issued for Castle Country - ETV News

-The National Weather Service has issued the following: Wind Advisory for Western Uintah Basin – Castle Country, Duchesne, Roosevelt, Price, Castle Dale and Emery.
+The National Weather Service has issued a wind advisory for the Castle Country-San Rafael Swell area, including the cities of Price, Castle Dale, Emery and Green River.

-West winds 20 to 30 MPH with gusts up to 55 MPH expected.
+From noon to 9 p.m. on Saturday, April 16, southwest winds 25 to 35 MPH with gusts up to 55 MPH are expected.
 Gusty winds could blow around unsecured objects.
 A few power outages are possible.

 Please bring loose objects indoors to prevent them from becoming airborne.
 Secure large objects such as trampolines, umbrellas, pool covers, patio furniture, trash cans and tarps.
 Please do not have balloons and ribbons outside, especially metallic, metalized, or Mylar ribbon or balloons.
 Be prepared for possible loss of power services for extended periods of time and reduced driving visibility from airborne dust and particulates.